U.S. puts Hikvision, Chinese security bureaus on economic blacklist

 The Commerce Department previously added Huawei Technologies Co and more than 100 affiliates to the Entity List.
 The Huawei listing hurt many of its U.S. suppliers that depended on the world’s largest telecommunications company for revenue and made it difficult for Huawei to sell new products.

-Hikvision, officially known as Hangzhou Hikvision Digital Technology Co Ltd, with a market value of about $42 billion, calls itself the world’s largest video surveillance gear maker.
+Hikvision, with a market value of about $42 billion, calls itself the world’s largest video surveillance gear maker.
 Reuters reported in August Hikvision receives nearly 30% of its 50 billion yuan ($7 billion) in revenue from overseas.

-Hikvision did not immediately comment on the Commerce Department’s move.
+A U.S. Hikvision spokesman said late on Monday the company “strongly opposes today’s decision by the U.S. government” and noted in January it retained a human rights expert and former U.S. ambassador to advise the company on human rights compliance.

+“Punishing Hikvision, despite these engagements, will deter global companies from communicating with the U.S. government, hurt Hikvision’s U.S. businesses partners and negatively impact the U.S. economy,” the company added.

+Senator Marco Rubio, a Republican, praised the Commerce announcement.
+“The Trump administration is sending a strong, clear message that the United States will hold the Chinese government and Communist Party and their enablers accountable for Beijing’s large-scale, systematic and egregious human rights abuses against Uighurs and other religious ethnic minorities in Xinjiang,” Rubio said.

 The Chinese embassy in Washington also did not immediately comment.

 China faces growing condemnation from Western capitals and rights groups for setting up facilities that U.N. experts describe as mass detention centers holding more than 1 million ethnic Uighurs and other Muslims.